 My name is Lei Zhang.
-I am Herbert Rabin Distinguished Professor and Director of the National Transportation Center in the Department of Civil and Environmental Engineering at the University of Maryland, College Park.
+I am Herbert Rabin Distinguished Professor and Director of the Maryland Transportation Institute in the Department of Civil and Environmental Engineering at the University of Maryland, College Park.
 I earned my Ph.D. (major: Transportation Engineering; minor: Operations Research in 2006) and M.S.
 (Applied Economics in 2005; Civil Engineering in 2002) degrees from the University of Minnesota, and B.S.
 (Civil Engineering in 2000) from Tsinghua University.

 My research program focuses on: Transportation systems analysis; Transportation planning; Traffic Control and Management, Transportation economics and policy; Mathematical, statistical, and agent-based modeling and simulation supporting urban mobilty and sustaianbiltiy analysis.
-Current research projects, funded by NSF, USDOE, USDOT, FHWA, SHRP2, NCHRP, and Maryland DOT and Maryland SHA, aim to:
+Current research projects, funded by USDOT, FHWA, SHRP2, NCHRP, and Maryland DOT and Maryland SHA, aim to:

 - Build behaviorally sound and computationally effiicent integrated travel behavior and dynamic trafific models;

 - Incentivize individual behavioral changes that are also system optimal through personalized information and control signals; and

 - Large-scale agent-based simulation of social, communications, vehilce, and transportation networks.